Camera and Robot Calibration#

 10

-• Slightly loosen the screw of the lower ring on the camera lens
+• Slightly loosen the lower ring screw of the camera

-• Rotate the ring slowly while observing the live image
+• Turn the ring slowly while looking at the live image

-• When the pattern appears sharp, focus is correct
+• When the pattern appears sharp, the focus is correct

-• Tighten the screw of the lower ring
+• Tighten the lower ring screw of the camera

 • Close the screen